-This request (reference) creates a load offer, and sends it to the carriers as an email and text message.
+This request (reference) creates a load offer, and sends it to the carrier as an email and text message.
 The carrier can accept the load offer or decline it.

 Each load offer has its own

-guid is necessary to track the its status.
+guid is necessary to track the offer’s status.